sgDev19/exifanalyzing/README.md

 If you like to run the app directly move into exifanalizing folder and run ./start.

+Windows
+Download the package and unpack.
+To run the app go to the exifanalizing directory and run start.exe.

 # Built With
 - phyton 3.7
 - tkinter